Bin-Cao/Bgolearn/README.md

 :param min_search: default True -> searching the global minimum ;
                            False -> searching the global maximum.

+:param CV_test: default False -> if True LOOCV will be applied to testing the ML model's performance

 :return: the recommended candidates.